Academics | Movement Science and Education | Biobehavioral SciencesSkip to content Skip to main navigation

 Welcome to the Programs in Movement Science and Education and Kinesiology

 The Movement Science and Education/Kinesiology program at Teachers College, Columbia University has a long tradition of excellence.
 We were the first program in the United States to offer both the master's and doctoral degree in this field and for over a century have been a leader in graduate education.
 Since the inception of Teachers College as a premiere graduate school of education, psychology and health, we have been a pioneer in research and application related to physical education, exercise and physical activity.
 Our doctoral programs in Movement Sciences and Education and Kinesiology are among the best in the nation.
-The program offers four specializations: Applied (Exercise) Physiology, Motor Learning and Control, Occupational Therapy, and Physical Education.
+The program offers three specializations: Applied (Exercise) Physiology, Motor Learning and Control, and Physical Education.

 We are very unique in that we approach the study of movement from a multi-disciplinary perspective.
 There is an emphasis on the scientific and theoretical core of physiology, behavioral science, neural bases of movement control, pedagogy.
 The program’s focus is on the practical applications of science and theory in the laboratory, clinic, school and community.